Linxum/My_projects/README.md

 # python
-In this repository are my projects written in Python
+In this repository are my projects